 Council's No. 1 meeting will be a dessert meeting instead of a luncheon.
-The money allocated for the Service projects.
+The money allocated for the luncheon will be used for the Social Howe; a piano duet by Judy Venner Service projects.

-The talent program called "Juvenile Delights" will feature a ballet solo by Gloria Fenton, who will give her interpretation of "Red Shoes"; solo, accompanied by Reginald Mass.
+The talent program called "Juvenile Delights" will feature a ballet solo by Gloria Fenton, who will give her interpretation of "Red Shoes"; Stewart Cope will render a violin soon to make her home in Newton, solo, accompanied by Reginald Mass.